 The most common mistake made is not conducting a review of what current systems exist in the healthcare enterprise.
 Anybody who has ever done an assessment of the cardiology department cannot believe two things: 1) how different it is from other imaging areas, and 2) how many different devices and systems are used.
 Understanding current systems and their function will aid in the selection process of interconnectivity and interoperability to future vision.

 A healthcare system should consider other factors such as the volume of procedures, the different modules needed (cath, electrophysiology, echo, pediatric, etc.), its financial resources and in-house technical staffing capability.
-In addition, it should work with other imaging departments to see if they are moving towards a vendor neutral archive (VNA) or other enterprise initiatives.
+In addition, it should work with other imaging departments to see if they are moving toward a VNA or other enterprise initiatives.
 This could decrease cost for back-end storage and while sharing operational costs.

-Editor's note: Jen Ireland is a senior consultant at Ascendian Healthcare Consulting.
-She is a frequent contributor to publications and speaker in forums focused on the topic of cardiovascular information systems and enterprise dose management and tracking.
-She can be contacted at firstname.lastname@example.org.
-Val Kapitula, RT(R), CRT, PMP, is a senior consultant at Ascendian Healthcare Consulting.
-He is a frequent contributor to publications and forums focused on cardiovascular operations, services and HIT innovation.
-He can be contacted at email@example.com, or visit www.ascendian.com.
+Editor’s note: Jen Ireland is a senior consultant at Ascendian Healthcare Consulting and is a frequent contributor to publications and a speaker in forums focused on CVIS and enterprise dose management.
+She can be contacted at [email protected] Val Kapitula, RT(R), CRT, PMP, is a senior consultant who is a frequent contributor to publications and forums focused on cardiovascular operations, services and HIT innovation.
+He can be contacted at [email protected], or visit www.ascendian.com.